odinhg/Dentology-TDA-for-Dentists/README.md

 diagram.plot()
 ```

+---

 ## Disclaimer
 This tool is intended for research purposes only and should not replace professional dental care.
 Please visit your dentist regularly.

----

-By the way, happy 1st of April!
+Also, happy 1st of April!